How Much Sauerkraut Should I Eat Daily

 The very best sauerkraut you can eat is homemade sauerkraut.
 However, that’s not always a possibility with our busy lives.

-There are many brands of sauerkraut available in the supermarket today.
-Where possible, avoid pasteurized sauerkraut, preservatives, and any sauerkraut, including sugars.
 Sauerkraut should be as simple as possible, only containing cabbage and salt.
-At the same time, some varieties do add other herbs, spices, and vegetables to avoid any additional sugar added to the jar.
+At the same time, some varieties add other herbs, spices, and vegetables to avoid adding additional sugar to the jar.

 If you’re looking for probiotic benefits from sauerkraut, be mindful of store-bought brands, as they may contain lower probiotic counts compared to fresh, unpasteurized sauerkraut.